MrDixioner/MyCAD/README.md

 At the moment, the project code is relevant up to and including video number 55 (this line will be updated).

 **Important note!!!**
+1. The code is created in Visual Studio 2022.
-1. You need to select the **WindowsForm** template and specify **.NET Framework 4.8**.
+2. You need to select the **WindowsForm** template and specify **.NET Framework 4.8**.
-2. For the project to build and work without errors, you need to install the **RibbonWinForms** version 5.0.1.1 package, and also include **System.Numerics** in the project dependencies.
+3. For the project to build and work without errors, you need to install the **RibbonWinForms** version 5.0.1.1 package, and also include **System.Numerics** in the project dependencies.

 Some comments:
 1. The code is written entirely by hand and repeats everything in the video.
 However, the program does not work correctly in some cases.
 For example: